 The Cabot Trail

-It wouldn’t be an East Coast Canada Road Trip if we didn’t include the Cabot Trail, a breath-taking recreational highway that runs through the Cape Breton Highlands.
+It wouldn’t be an East Coast Canada Road Trip if we didn’t include the Cabot Trail, a breath-taking recreational highway that runs through the Cape Breton Highlands and circles Cape Breton island.
 The trail is about 298km (186mi) long, and there are so many amazing places to stop and explore along the way, but there are two stops that you simply cannot miss!

-- Cape Brenton Highlands National Park: This park offers some of the most scenic hiking you will ever do in your life.
+- Cape Breton Highlands National Park: This park offers some of the most scenic hiking you will ever do in your life.
 Don’t miss the Skyline Trail!

 - Meat Cove Beach: This is the most northerly settlement in Nova Scotia, and it’s located along the Cabot Trail.
 It’s about a 2-hour, 30-minute drive from the start of the trail.